aldrin-exchange/seahorse-price-feed/README.md

 Follow the steps below to run and test this smart contract.

-1. Rom the command line run `seahorse init pricefeed` to start a new project called pricefeed.
+1. From the command line run `seahorse init pricefeed` to start a new project called pricefeed.

 2. Replace the generated `pricefeed.py` file in `pricefeed/programs_py` with the `pricefeed.py` file of this repository.